nhsconnect/FHIR-CDS/index.md

 ## In Scope ##
 This guide covers triage of patients by non-clinical staff and triage of patients by clinicians.
 This guide is intended for use by developers who are making systems compliant with the guide.

-The Implementation Guide is based on initial discovery work, which informs the 1.0.0-alpha version of the Guide.
+The Implementation Guide is based on initial discovery work, which informs the 1.1.0-alpha version of the Guide.
 The scope is expected to increase with more discovery work and as use cases are developed.
 Future versions of this Guide will include those updates as they are developed.
 Any resources not specifically mentioned in this Guide will follow the [HL7 FHIR STU3 guidance](https://www.hl7.org/fhir/stu3/index.html).

+### note element ###

+The note element appears in several resources in scope of the CDS API.
+A general view has been taken that notes made by EMS users are not taken into consideration by the CDSS.
+If there is information to be communicated, it MUST be communicated in a structured form.
+This is to reduce the risk of inappropriate triage due to end users assuming notes will be considered.
+Accordingly, the note element where it occurs MUST NOT be populated.

 ## Out of Scope ##
 ### Profiles and Value Sets ###
-Profiles for the resources in this Implementation Guide are not included in the scope of 1.0.0-alpha.
+Profiles for the resources in this Implementation Guide are not included in the scope of 1.1.0-alpha.
 These are being developed and will be added to the Guide as they become available.
 As a result, value sets are also not part of the Guide in this version.

 ### Examples ###
 Normative example messages and resources are not included in this version of the Implementation Guide but will be added when available.